getmubarak/SA/styles/Distributed/readme.txt

 Microservice Architecture
 architectural style that structures an application as a collection of services that are.
 Highly maintainable and testable.
 Loosely coupled.
 Independently deployable.

+A peer-to-peer (P2P)
+architecture consists of a decentralized network of peers -nodes that are both clients and servers.
+P2P networks distribute the workload between peers, and all peers contribute and consume resources within the network without the need for a centralized server.